The Sharpest Edge

 "Don't tell me you can forgive this beast?" she snapped.
 "Because of him, I lost...everyone..."
 Her fingers began to twitch menacingly.

 Kakashi had seen and heard enough.
-With a well-aimed chop, the woman fell to the floor, unconscious.
+With a well-aimed strike, the woman fell to the floor, unconscious.
 "Forgive me, Hokage-sama," he said contritely, "but I deemed her to be a threat to Naruto-kun's well-being."

 The Hokage waved off his apology.
 "It's quite alright.
 Clearly, I am going to have to rethink placing her in the hospital if she can be quite so choosy about the patients she cares for."
-The Hokage turned to the first healer and graced her with a smile.
+The Hokage turned to the first medic and graced her with a smile.
 "Thank you for helping Naruto, Hitomi."